BenSayers/amd-initializer/README.md

 This library is under early development and does not yet have a stable api.

 ##Installing
 amd-initializer declares itself as an AMD module.
-It has dependencies on requirejs and jquery.
-You need to ensure that the AMD dependency `jquery` will resolve to the jquery library in order for amd-initializer to work.
+It has dependencies on any AMD loader, jquery and a library called skate.
+You need to ensure that the AMD dependencies `jquery` and `skate` will resolve in order for amd-initializer to work.

 The following installation options are available: